 The beginning of the year hiring push continues.
-It actually peaks in April with that month having most jobs advertised and the most hiring in the first half of the year, according to the Bureau of Labor Statistics.
+It peaks in April with that month having most jobs advertised and the most hiring in the first half of the year, according to the Bureau of Labor Statistics.

 In the spring, tourism and hospitality industries start gearing up for summer.
 Schools beginning planning for the next school year, though hiring decisions can still be months away at this point.
 And generally, hiring managers are looking to fill open positions before the summer months when key decision-makers begin taking vacations in the summer.

 With June begins the summer season.
-During the early part of the month when many schools are still in session the vacation exodus has not begun, and there may still be some hiring activity.
+During the early part of the month when many schools are still in session, the vacation exodus has not begun, and there may still be some hiring activity.
 And some last-minute seasonal hiring may still be happening.
-But over all there is a downturn in hiring in June.
+But overall there is a downturn in hiring in June.

 This month is the low point for hiring; that said, it is also a low point for job seeking.
 Not only are the decision-makers taking vacations so are the people looking for jobs.
 And so that does give the motivated job seeker a bit of an advantage as competition decreases for those jobs that must be hired during this season.
-And keep up that networking all summer; you may get good insight on a company’s hiring plans for the fall.
+And keep up that networking all summer; you may get a good insight on a company’s hiring plans for the fall.

 The start of August is much like July, but by mid-August vacations are winding down (particularly in areas where school starts in August), and people are looking ahead to September.
 The first half of the year’s financials are available, and companies are ready to plan for the fourth quarter.
 So new opening will start to appear during the second half of this month, so have that resume ready.